ccarabine/payrollapp/docs/structure.md

 **User inputs** numeral '1', in the ‘Display Payroll’ menu to select 'Overall employees’ pay for week selected' report .

-The next step is ‘Enter Payroll Week :’<br>
+The next step is ‘Enter Payroll Week:’<br>
-    - User enters required fiscal/calendar week by inputting the relevant numeral.<br>
+    - User enters the required fiscal/calendar week by inputting the relevant numeral.<br>
-All employees's payroll details are displayed for relevant week
+All employees' payroll details are displayed for the relevant week

 **User inputs** numeral 2, in the ‘Display Payroll’ menu to select 'Employee pay for week selected' report.

-The next step is ‘Enter Payroll Week :’<br>
+The next step is ‘Enter Payroll Week:’<br>
-    - User enters required fiscal/calendar week by inputting the relevant numeral
+    - User enters the required fiscal/calendar week by inputting the relevant numeral

-The next step is ‘Enter Employee Number :’<br>
+The next step is ‘Enter Employee Number:’<br>
-    - User enters required employee number<br>
+    - User enters the required employee number<br>

-The employees pay summary for relevant week is displayed.
+The employees pay summary for the relevant week is displayed.

 **User inputs** numeral 3, in the ‘Display Payroll’ menu to select ‘Employer’s summary for the week report’

-Immediately the employers payment summary is displayed by week
+Immediately the employer's payment summary is displayed by week

 **User inputs** numeral 4, in the ‘Display Payroll’ menu to select ‘Main menu’